emoncms/emoncms/docs/LinuxInstall.md

     cd /var/www/html/emoncms/

-Make a copy of default.settings.php and call it settings.php
+Make a copy of example.settings.ini and call it settings.ini

-    cp default.settings.php settings.php
+    cp example.settings.ini settings.ini

 Open settings.php in an editor: